naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.26.VLAN.config.and.concepts.md

 A VLAN trunk is an Ethernet point-to-point link between an Ethernet switch interface and an Ethernet interface on another networking device, such as a router or switch, carrying the traffic of multiple VLANs over the singular link.
 A VLAN trunk enables you to extend the VLANs across an entire network.
 A VLAN trunk does not belong to a specific VLAN, instead it serves as a conduit for VLANs between switches.

 When a frame is placed on a trunk link, information about the VLAN it belongs to must be added to the frame.
 This is accomplished by using IEEE 802.1Q frame tagging.
 When a switch receives a frame on a port configured in access mode and destined for a remote device through a trunk link, the switch takes apart the frame and inserts a VLAN tag, recalculates the frame check sequence (FCS) and sends the tagged frame out the trunk port.

+The VLAN tag field consists of a 16-bit Type field called the EtherType field and a Tag control information field. the EtherType field is set to the hexadecimal value 0x8100.
+This value is called the tag protocol ID (TPID) value.
+With the EtherType field set to the TPID value, the switch receiving the frame knows to look for information in the Tag control information field.
+The Tag control information field contains the following:

+- 3 bits of user priority : provides expedited transmission of Layer 2 frames, such as voice traffic
+- 1 bit of Canonical Format Identifier (CFI): enables token ring frames to be easily carried across Ethernet links
+- 12 bits of VLAN ID: provides VLAN id numbers

+#### Dynamic Trunking protocol